HomePolitics and Current AffairsYogi intervenes to avoid probable faceoff between IAS and IPS lobby

 This happened in UP earlier also

-As the fall out of that order, then Ghaziabad district magistrate Ritu Maheshwari shot off a letter to then senior Vaibhav Krishna warning him of serious action for his failure to secure necessary approvals.
+As the fall out of that order, then Ghaziabad district magistrate Ritu Maheshwari shot off a letter to then senior superintendent of police Vaibhav Krishna warning him of serious action for his failure to secure necessary approvals.
 Krishna had transferred three station house officers (SHOs) allegedly without her permission.

 Krishna took offence and not only responded to it by raising objections but also apprised his seniors on what transpired.
 He even put a request with the Uttar Pradesh DGP and principal home secretary, seeking his own transfer from the district for the sake of better administration.